Antonis77/Coursera-getdata-008-Project/README.md

 The script below includes functions from the "plyr" package and therefore package need to be installed in the running computer.

+##IMPORTANT NOTE
+THE WORKING DIRECTORY SHOULD BE SET IN ORDER FOR THE CODE TO WORK.
+INPUT FILES "X_test.txt", "X_train.txt", "y_test.txt", "y_train.txt", "subject_test.txt", "subject_train.txt", "features.txt",SHOULD BE INCLUDED IN IT.
+OUTPUT FILES (tidy_data.txt) WILL ALSO BE WRITTEN IN THE WORKING DIRECTORY

 ##Code Description

 The developed script (run_analysis.R) performs the following tasks